 Oban is a fantastic Scottish town and port with iconic structures and great little restaurants.
 However, if this is your first visit, you need to be aware of all the best things to see and do in Oban so that you can make the most of your trip.

 1. The Scottish Sealife Sanctuary

-The Scottish Sealife Sanctuary is located on the shores of Loch Crenan.
-The aquarium has over 50 marine displays; visitors can watch interactive talks and deeding demonstrations and can even feed the sharks.
+The Scottish Sealife Sanctuary is located on the shores of Loch Creran.
+The aquarium has over 50 marine displays; visitors can watch interactive talks and feeding demonstrations and can even feed the sharks.
 You can also explore Loch Crenans nature trail an there is a woodland play area for children.
-The sanctuary not only rescues seals, it provides a home to other animals including Seahorses, otters and a variety of fish including jellyfish, porcupine pufferfish and everyone’s favourite the clown fish, aka Nemo!
+The sanctuary not only rescues seals, it provides a home to other animals including Seahorses, otters and a variety of fish including jellyfish, porcupine pufferfish and everyone’s favourite the clownfish, aka Nemo!

-Oban War and peace Museum – Oban was home to Australian, Canadian and US air crew during the war years, RAF flying boats operated from Oban Bay.
-Photographs and artefacts provide fascinating insight into the areas fishing and maritime industries.
-Entry is free, however donations are greatly received as the museum is a charitable company.
+Oban War and Peace Museum – Oban was home to Australian, Canadian and US aircrew during the war years, RAF flying boats operated from Oban Bay.
+Photographs and artefacts provide a fascinating insight into the areas fishing and maritime industries.
+Entry is free, however, donations are greatly received as the museum is a charitable company.